OpenTopography/Segment_Anything_Model_Topography/README.md

-# sam_topo
-Segment anything model for topographic data
+# Segment Anything Model for Topography Data (sam_topo)

-- easy to costumize: matplotlib-based GUI
+- easy to customize: matplotlib-based GUI
 - Segment everything first and then interactive segmentation for individual masks

 ## Installation